LautaroJayat/data-structures-and-algorithms-in-c/00_setting_up_the_lab/readme.md

 ## Creating a container that has all what we need

-Using docker migth be tricky at the begining, but if you have seen [The Matrix](https://en.wikipedia.org/wiki/The_Matrix) you will get it quite quickly.
+Using Docker might be tricky at the beginning, but if you've seen [The Matrix](https://en.wikipedia.org/wiki/The_Matrix), you'll grasp it quite quickly.

 The main task here is to create this virtual world.
 It should look like a Debian machine, having all the tooling we need.